 A landing page contains special content that encourages visitors to take a specific action based on what the page is meant for.
 You can build a landing page to generate leads, inform people about a new product, build customer loyalty, help support a cause, and so on.

-Even if you have already optimized your website and built a strong social media following, you still need landing pages to help increase conversions.
+Even if you have already optimized your website for search engines and built a strong social media following, you still need landing pages to help increase conversions.
 To achieve this goal, you need to understand what makes a functional and high-converting landing page.

 Below are a few steps you can take to design a landing page that converts.